U.S. Supplement/Issue 17/Text

 Seventeen New Local Assemblies Formed, But Total Decreases[edit]

-The National Spiritual Assembly wishes to express its loving gratitude and congratulations to all the 10cal believers, traveling teachers, extension teaching committees, and area teaching committees whose teaching efforts helped to bring into being eleven new local spiritual assemblies last Riḍván, and the restoration of six others.
+The National Spiritual Assembly wishes to express its loving gratitude and congratulations to all the local believers, traveling teachers, extension teaching committees, and area teaching committees whose teaching efforts helped to bring into being eleven new local spiritual assemblies last Riḍván, and the restoration of six others.
 This is a real victory for the World Crusade in these localities.
-The names of these communities can be found in the Bahá’í Directory, Part 1.
+The names of these communities can be found in the Bahá’í Directory, Part I.

 Unfortunately, this addition of seventeen assemblies was offset by the loss of nineteen which were unable to maintain their status because of the loss of membership or the indifference of certain individuals.
-In addition, the status of two others is still in question, so that there may be a possible total loss of twentyone assemblies that were in existence last year, thus reducing the total number of assemblies in continental United States from 197 to 193.
+In addition, the status of two others is still in question, so that there may be a possible total loss of twenty-one assemblies that were in existence last year, thus reducing the total number of assemblies in continental United States from 197 to 193.

-effort must be expended to raise all “promising groups” to assembly status as quickly as possible.
+This is indeed a crucial year!
+Not only must the lost assemblies be restored in April 1960, but every effort must be expended to raise all “promising groups” to assembly status as quickly as possible.
 Generally speaking, a “promising group” is one with five members; however, those with lesser membership comprised of truly active, dedicated Bahá’ís can make the goal within a single year.

 The challenge is directed to each and every member of every Bahá’í group, no matter how small, to exert every effort and to make every possible sacrifice to attain this objective without further delay.
 They should avail themselves of every offer of assistance from their area teaching committees, the nearest Bahá’í communities, and all committees that can aid in attracting and winning new believers.